stakeme-team/story-validators-race/wave-2/submissions/StringLabs/submission-general-task-1.md

 - **To view logs:** Use the command `sudo journalctl -u story-geth -f -o cat`and  `sudo journalctl -u story -f -o cat`.

 - **To check sync status:** Execute `curl localhost:26657/status | jq` .
 - **After your node sync, you can create your validator.

+  ## Credits

+This script was created by slaranium.
+You can also check out the [GitHub repository](https://github.com/slaranium/Story-Installer).